lunAr-creator/problem_solving/README.md

-## Hi there!
+## Hi there 👋!

-#### This is a repo where i'm going to sotre all the problems that i have solved.
+#### This is a repo where i'm going to store all the problems that I have solved.
 Happy Coding :D